-We have drawn closer to US defence and strategic policy, which in itself has had positive elements.
+We have drawn closer to US defence and strategic policy.
+This in itself has had positive elements, but costs for productive relations with Asia as a whole.

 Parts of our community always yearned for the old certainties of Empire and white supremacy.
 The focus of the yearning shifted in the second half of the twentieth century from the United Kingdom to the United States.
 Some strands of support for AUKUS can be seen as a contemporary reflection of the yearning.
 Some can be understood as an attempt to come to grips with new realities of power.
 This conference can sort out what is what.